 pytest-pyodide is a pytest plugin for testing Pyodide

 See: pytest-pyodide for more information.

 Install geckodriver or chromedriver and check that they are in your

 There are 3 test locations that are collected by pytest,

 src/tests/: general Pyodide tests and tests running the CPython test suite

-pyodide-build/pyodide_build/tests/: tests related to Pyodide build system (do not require selenium to run)
+pyodide-build/pyodide_build/tests/: tests related to Pyodide build system (do not require selenium or playwright to run)

 packages/*/test_*: package specific tests.